Lanzoor/vscode-overlays/README.md

 # 🎨✨ Welcome to VSCode Overlays! ✨🎨

-Hey hey!! 👋 Ready to _supercharge_ your VSCode with **beautiful effects, animations, and overlays** that’ll make your editor come alive?
+Hey there! 👋 Ready to supercharge your VSCode with **beautiful effects, animations, and overlays** that’ll make your editor come alive?
 Let’s get your VSCode looking absolutely aesthetic.
-Follow along! 🚀 It gets a bit manual, but I promise; it will be worth it!
+Follow along!
+It gets a bit manual, but I promise - it will be worth it!

 **Make sure to read this till the end, because there are lot's of FAQs you might need to consider!**

 ---

-## 🧩 Step 1 — Install the Custom CSS Extension
+## 🧩 Step 1 - Install the Custom CSS Extension

 We’ll need **be5invis.vscode-custom-css** to load our styles!